Dry Eye Management

 Lipids are made of polarised fat acids.
 Their fluidity is ensured by the body temperature.
 They are non- polarised on the surface, giving the stability of the lacrymal fluid and allowing the lubrification of the palpebral conjonctival plan.
 The contraction of the Riolan muscle allows the lacrymal film to spread out.

 Due to a lack of preventive treatments, patients are waiting for their symptoms to become serious before visiting an eyecare specialist.
 Unfortunately, at that stage, existing solutions are often inadequate providing only temporary relief.

 Available treatments mainly involve artificial eye drops.
 In addition, those are often stringent and insufficient to overcome the discomfort felt by patients.

-Since 2014, a new non invasive treatment using IRPL® (Intense Regulated Pulsed Light) technology is available.
-E-Eye, developed and manufactured in France, is quick, gentle and offers long-lasting relief to dry eye sufferers.
+Since 2014, the new non invasive treatment using IRPL® (Intense Regulated Pulsed Light) technology is available.
+E-Eye and tearstim®, developed and manufactured in France, are quick, gentle and offer long-lasting relief to dry eye sufferers.

 Signs & Symptoms

 - Blurred vision

 Dry eye syndrome can be very annoying and prevention is the best way to avoid being afflicted by this disease.